-It takes more than flashy signs and slick business cards to run a profitable car dealership business
+It takes more than flashy signs and business cards to run a profitable dealership

 Once upon a time, you worked in a busy, urban car dealership with tons of foot traffic.
-You were a successful salesperson, but honestly, you didn’t have to try too hard.
+You were a successful salesperson, but you didn’t have to try too hard.
 Customers weren’t hard to come by, and your lot always seemed to have what people were looking for.
-You didn’t know anything about what was happening “behind the curtain” with the dealership management team, and you just focused on getting those cars sold.
+You didn’t know anything about what was happening “behind the curtain” with the dealership management team, and you just focused on selling those cars.

 Now, though?
 You moved to a different state in a suburban area because you were offered a great sales manager position at a new car dealership business.
 You were excited at first, but then you realized the truth: customers weren’t coming in—and you had no idea how to get them in.

 News flash: A car dealership isn’t the type of “if you build it, they will come” business.
-Yes, that does apply to some customers, but if you want a steady stream of prospects walking through your door, there’s a lot more work to do.
+Yes, that applies to some customers, but if you want a steady stream of prospects walking through your door, there’s much more work to do.

 Position your car dealership business for success